-Attributes: AMST Struct & Instit Elective, ARCH Area B Elective, Appropriate for First-Year, Global Diversity, Social Sciences, Sustainability Connections 110 Archaeology and World Prehistory Archaeology is the primary means by which we decipher human prehistory.
+Attributes: AMST Struct & Instit Elective, ARCH Area B Elective, ARCH-Arch, Anth & Environment, Appropriate for First-Year, Global Diversity, Social Sciences, Sustainability Connections 110 Archaeology and World Prehistory Archaeology is the primary means by which we decipher human prehistory.
 Using archaeology as a guide we will start with the origins of culture from its rudimentary beginnings nearly 4 million years ago, follow the migrations of hunters and gatherers, explore the first farming villages and eventually survey the complex urban civilizations of the Old and New Worlds.
 We will examine the development of technology, economic and social organization through the lens of archaeological techniques and discoveries throughout the world.
 This course is cross-listed as ARCH 110.
 Offered every year.
-Attributes: Appropriate for First-Year, ENST Env Stud Spec (ESSP), Food Studies Elective, Global Diversity, Social Sciences Courses offered by anthropologists in other fields that cover topics in anthropology.
+Attributes: Appropriate for First-Year, ENST Env Stud Spec (ESSP), Food Studies Elective, Global Diversity, Social Sciences 205 Anthropology in Other Fields Courses offered by anthropologists in other fields that cover topics in anthropology.
 Prerequisite: dependent upon topic.

-Attributes: Social Sciences

-212 Development Anthropology

-Sociocultural change, development, and modernization in both Western society and the Third World are examined in terms of theory and practice.
+Attributes: Social Sciences 212 Development Anthropology Sociocultural change, development, and modernization in both Western society and the Third World are examined in terms of theory and practice.
 Emphasis is on the planning, administration, and evaluation of development projects in agriculture, energy, education, health, and nutrition.
 The increasingly important role of professional anthropologists and anthropological data is examined in the context of government policies and international business.
 Offered every other year.
 Attributes: Appropriate for First-Year, Social Sciences 214 Ecological Anthropology An examination of human adaption to changing environments with an emphasis on systems analysis.
 Special attention to development and current environmental problems.
 Offered every other year.

-Attributes: ARCH Area B Elective, Appropriate for First-Year, ENST Society (ESSO), Social Sciences 216 Medical Anthropology Comparative analysis of health, illness, and nutrition within environmental and sociocultural contexts.
-Evolution and geographical distribution of disease, how different societies have learned to cope with illness, and the ways traditional and modern medical systems interact.
-Offered every other year.
+Attributes: ARCH Area B Elective, Appropriate for First-Year, ENST Society (ESSO), Social Sciences 216 Medical Anthropology This course will introduce you to Medical Anthropology, its major theoretical approaches and its contribution to public health.
+Medical Anthropology draws upon social, cultural, biological, and linguistic anthropology to better understand those factors that influence health and wellbeing, the experience and distribution of illness, the prevention and treatment of sickness, healing processes, therapy management, and the cultural importance and utilization of pluralistic medical systems.
+We will emphasize the importance of understanding the social context in which health and disease are produced and unevenly distributed.
+Offered each spring semester.